 Figure 2: Ellipsoidal Mean sea level at tide gauges over (2003-2007)

 Following Equation 1, the MDT computation at a tide gauge implies subtracting the geoid height from the ellipsoidal MSL.
-Thus, at a tide gauge site, Equation 1 can be written as follows:
+Thus, at a tide gauge site, Equation 1 can be written as follows (Figure 1):

-MDTTG =EMSLTG-GEOIDTG (3)
+MDTTG =hMSL-NTG (3)

-where MDTTG is the MDT value at the tide gauge, EMSLTG is the tide gauge ellipsoidal MSL and GEOIDTG is the geoid value at the tide gauge.
-EMSLTG can be developed as follows:
+where MDTTG is the MDT value at the tide gauge, hMSL is the tide gauge ellipsoidal MSL and NTG is the geoid value at the tide gauge. hMSL can be developed as follows:

-EMSLTG =Edatum+MSL (4)
+hMSL =hdatum+MSL (4)

-where Edatum is the ellipsoidal height of the datum of the tide gauge measurements and MSL value as observed by the tide gauge with respect to this datum.
+where hdatum is the ellipsoidal height of the datum of the tide gauge measurements and MSL value as observed by the tide gauge with respect to this datum.

-Edatum is obtained by adding the ellipsoidal height of the nearby GNSS station (EGNSS) and the ellipsoidal height difference between both (DHdat-gnss):
+hdatum is obtained by adding the ellipsoidal height of the nearby GNSS station (hGNSS) and the ellipsoidal height difference between the points (DHdat-gnss):